 There’s a paradox here: the reader doesn’t notice the type when it is done well, only when it is done badly.
 (The expression “Nobody notices a clean window” applies perfectly here.
 Typography, the art of designing and setting type, is the only art that aims not to be seen.)
 Good typography connects the reader to the author, and otherwise gets out of the way.

 The fonts, line spacing and margins make a big difference.
 A poorly chosen font becomes harder and harder to read as you go on.
 A font that works well on a printed page may not work well on a mobile device screen, such as an iPad or Kindle, and vice versa.
 If the reader starts getting eyestrain within the first two chapters, discomfort alone will stop her reading.
 That is another way a reader can “notice” the type, without recognizing the source of the problem.
 That person’s friends won’t get her recommendation, so they’ll never buy the book in the first place.

 Where will you publish?

 Good question!
 There are many ways to get your book produced.
-Amazon has CreateSpace, Ingram has Lightning Source, and for high-end (expensive) works like photo books there’s Blurb.
+Author Ben Coles has written an excellent survey of the two biggest resources for self-publishing authors: Kindle Direct Publishing and Ingram Spark, and for high-end (expensive) works like photo books there’s Blurb.
 In all of these cases you need to be aware of the service’s specifications, which must be exactly followed to ensure a good result, and what slice of the selling price they will take.

 Some local print shops provide “Print On Demand” (POD) service.
 They will normally require a certain minimum order quantity to cover their setup costs, but you have the advantage that you can work directly with the printer to ensure the printed product comes out looking its best.